CrowdStrike/falcon-integration-gateway/README.md

 secrets_manager_client_secret_key = client_secret_key_name
 ```

+## Configuration

-Please refer to the [configuration options](./config/config.ini) for more details on the available options.
+Please refer to the [config.ini](./config/config.ini) file for more details on the available options along with their respective environment variables.

 ## Backends w/ Available Deployment Guide(s)